 How To Calculate p-Value in Google Sheets

 The p-value is one of the most important concepts in statistics.
-When working on research projects, this is the output data scientists most often rely on.
+When working on research projects, this is the output data scientists often use to find the statistical significance of two data sets.

 But how do you calculate the p-value in Google Spreadsheets?

 This article will show you everything you need to know about the topic.
-By the end of the article, you will be able to easily calculate the p-value and check your results.
+By the end of the article, you will be able to calculate the p-value and check your results easily.

 The p-value is used to determine whether certain hypotheses are correct or not.
-Basically, scientists will choose a value, or range of values, which express the normal, expected result when data isn’t correlated.
+Basically, scientists will choose a value or range of values that express the normal, expected result when data isn’t correlated.
 After calculating the p-value of their data sets, they will know just how close they are to these results.

 The constant that represents the expected results is called the significance level.
 Although you can choose this number based on previous research, it is usually set to 0.05.